wadmiraal/docker-drupal/README.md

 ### MySQL and PHPMyAdmin

 PHPMyAdmin is available at `/phpmyadmin`.
 The MySQL port `3306` is exposed.
 The root account for MySQL is `root` (no password).

+### Blackfire

+[Blackfire](https://blackfire.io) is a free PHP profiling tool.
+It offers very detailed and comprehensive insight into your code.
+To use Blackfire, you must first register on the site.
+Once registered, you will get a *server ID* and a *server token*.
+You pass these to the container, and it will fire up Blackfire automatically.

+Example:

+	docker run -it --rm -e BLACKFIREIO_SERVER_ID="[your id here]" -e BLACKFIREIO_SERVER_TOKEN="[your token here]" -p 8022:22 -p 8080:80 wadmiraal/drupal

+You can now start profiling your application.